 The women, especially, in Africa are beautiful and bold in a way words will never do justice.
 They are warrior women, and as we charged down the narrow road in our beast of a Land Cruiser, I closed my eyes and wished I could be like that.
 They grew smaller in the distance as we drove on, babies strapped to their backs in colorful swaddles, heavy baskets balanced precariously atop their heads, and machetes that could cut your limbs clear off, hanging innocently at their sides.

 Gaz Leah put an incredible amount of time and effort into this, his whole heart and soul, and was dedicated to something he utterly loves.
 I made a silent promise to myself to try my absolute hardest because I knew what this meant, and more than anything, I wanted to send that rig for him.
 I was feeling apprehensive but optimistic.
 After our first night at basecamp, I sat next to him and told him how I was feeling.
-He told me to throw my feelings of inadequacy out the window: “I asked you here because I knew what you were capable of.”
+He told me to throw my feelings of inadequacy out the window and said, “I asked you here because I knew what you were capable of.”

 When we started, I was told many things: As a leader, take as much time as you need—but as soon as you get to the anchor, you need to move quickly.
 Have fun and trust in your support system—your team.
 It’s about partnerships and communication.
 Every skill that you acquire helps you move ahead, even if it’s only a little bit.

 Everyone is afraid of big wall, I was told, and it was okay to feel afraid.
 Like everything in life, it’s about doing something enough to make it less unknown.
 I knew how lucky I was to have someone offer to teach me because so many have to go out and learn on their own.
-Ryan Kempf joked when I left and said: “You better be a badass wall climber when you get back.”
+Ryan Kempf joked when I left and said, “You better be a badass wall climber when you get back.”

 Feelings of excitement didn’t start to sink in until the night before we left our oceanside basecamp.
 Everything started feeling real to me once we were finished putting bolts together and taking gear inventory.
 We were done having simple breakfasts that consisted of bread, avocado, and papaya at the plantation—we were ready to move.
 We made lists.
 Gaz was so prepared.
 I admired his foresight to plan ahead for disaster and that his number one concern was always the safety of his team.
 Throughout the trip, I thought about how Gaz is a natural born leader, and that isn’t a quality many people have.
 It was day three at the wall when he told me that I could roll with the boys, and I felt accepted and a part of the team.